 Instructions

-- Heat the oil in a wok/karahi style dish.
-Add the finely diced onions and fry over a medium to high heat until the onions begin to turn golden
+- Heat the oil in a wok/karahi style pan.
+Add the finely diced onions and fry over a medium to high heat until the onions begin to turn golden.

 - Add the yogurt.
 Stir everything together and continue to sauté the mixture until the yogurt concentrated into a thick, jammy paste, looks glossy and the oil begins to separate around the edges.